 - Accessibility: Adapting your kitchen for someone with a disability or who is older can require extensive remodeling, but universal-design techniques can make remodeling simpler.

-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we get inquiries every day about kitchen remodeling projects – here are some of the key components to consider:
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we get inquiries every day about kitchen remodeling projects – here are some of the key components to consider:

 Pre-fabricated, ready-to-assemble, semi-custom cabinets range from $10,000 to $15,000.
 The ultimate price depends on the quantity, design and finish of the cabinets.
 Cabinetry and hardware represent the biggest expense for a kitchen remodel in Los Angeles.
 Higher-end custom cabinets can cost as much as $25,000+ to purchase, assemble, and install.
 This includes products made of premium-quality wood that are tailored to the design of your home.
 Our contractors will work with you to find the design and budget appropriate for your remodel.